Independence Party of New York: Founding

-Governor of New York
+1991–2002

 In the elections for Governor of New York in 1994, 1998, and 2002, the Independence Party's candidate was businessman Tom Golisano, whose personal wealth enabled him to mount well-funded campaigns.
-In the 1994 election he finished 4th, and 3rd in the 1998 and 2002 elections, far ahead of all other candidates not running on the Democratic or Republican ballot lines.
+In the 1994 election, he finished 4th, and 3rd in the 1998 and 2002 elections, far ahead of all other candidates not running on the Democratic or Republican ballot lines.
 Because Golisano received more than 50,000 votes each time, the party was guaranteed an automatic ballot line for the following four years.
 It has enjoyed the 4th ballot line after the 1994 election, the third line on the ballot continuously since the end of the 1998 gubernatorial election cycle.
 Following the 2010 election, the party was in 5th place.
-Following the 2014 election it finished in 6th place and was Row F for the following four years.
+Following the 2014 election, it finished in 6th place and was Row F for the following four years.
 The party endorsed Andrew Cuomo in the 2018 election, receiving 68,713 votes on the Independence Party line.

-President

-In the 2000 elections, Fred Newman initially backed Reform Presidential candidate Pat Buchanan, but then he switched to Natural Law Party candidate John Hagelin.
+In the 2000 elections, Fred Newman initially backed Reform presidential candidate Pat Buchanan, but then he switched to Natural Law Party candidate John Hagelin.
 This resulted from squabbles between Newman's faction and the Buchanan campaign.
 The Independence Party chose Hagelin as the nominee over Ralph Nader.

-U.S. Senate

-Initially, the Independence Party considered New York City Mayor Rudy Giuliani for its U.S. Senate nomination, but when he declined to run, the party ended up endorsing party member and Watertown Mayor Jeff Graham against Democrat Hillary Clinton and Republican Rick Lazio.

-Mayor of New York City

-In 2001 the Independence Party endorsed Michael Bloomberg, the billionaire Republican candidate for mayor of New York City.
-He offered each of the five county organizations within the city $5000, which all but Staten Island (Richmond County), still led by Hamilton, accepted.
-Bloomberg also created his own independent ballot line, which he named the Students First Party, which was merged with the Independence Party's line on the ballot.
-The votes he received on the combined Independence Party/Students First Party ballot line, which counted toward his total under New York's fusion rule, exceeded his margin of victory over Democrat Mark J. Green, who also appeared on the Working Families Party line.

-The following year, the New York City Industrial Development Agency (with agreement by the state) approved an $8.7 million bond to help finance a new headquarters for a youth charity controlled by Newman and Lenora Fulani, Newman's chief spokesperson and a prominent Independence Party public figure.
-The media characterized approval of the bond as a reward from the mayor as well as an incentive by Governor George Pataki (see below) to obtain Newman and Fulani's support for his re-election campaign.